Tick Information

 • Use repellents as directed

-• Walk along the center of trails
+• Walk along the center of the trails

 • Conduct frequent clothing checks